Teaching Portfolio Guidelines

 We encourage candidates to speak with faculty in their own departments for examples of their teaching portfolios.
 Most candidates in Epidemiology, for example, find that previous Epi faculty portfolio designs are more helpful than Surgery faculty portfolio examples, and vice-versa.

-In addition to the letters that your department will request at your direction from colleagues in support of your candidacy for promotion, you may also request letters specifically in support of your teaching portfolio.
-The Committee will accept up to 3 letters from each category of learners you teach or advise, including students, graduate trainees and faculty.
-It is best to consider submitting letters in support of your Teaching Portfolio if you lack learner evaluation data for any important teaching role.
+In addition to the letters or recommendation that your department will request at your direction from colleagues in support of your candidacy for promotion, you may provide the names of faculty to write letters specifically in support of your teaching portfolio.
+The Committee will accept up to 3 Student/Mentee Forms from each category of learner that you teach or advise, including students, graduate trainees and faculty.
+It is best to consider submitting Student/Mentee Forms or letters in support of your Teaching Portfolio if you lack learner evaluation data for any important teaching role.